Mentoring-SuperHighway/MSHW/_pages/about.md

 Finally, this guide is only that, a guide.
 It does not require a strict adherence, following suggestions down to the letter.
 Rather, it is best to use this guide to gain a more complete understanding of how high school works and how to have a better chance of succeeding in school.

-Please follow our social media linked in the website’s footer.